 For our full values, mission, and vision, click here.

 BNA prides itself on its standards for teachers and members.
-Read our ethics statement here.
+Read the BNA Teachers Statement of Professional Ethics, here.

 Birankai North America is a part of Birankai International, an organization established by T. K. Chiba in the year 2000.
 Chiba Sensei had led the Western Region of the United States Aikido Federation since his arrival in the U.S..
 In 2006 Birankai North America was established as a separate organization from the USAF, and many of the dojos that had been in the USAF Western Region became members of BNA.
 Birankai North America-U.S.A. received official recognition from the Aikikai Hombu Dojo in Tokyo in May of 2009.
-As of 2016, there are 54 dojos affiliated with BNA: 51 in the U.S. and 3 in Canada.
-While Birankai Canada received official recognition in its own right from the Aikikai Hombu Dojo in 2014, Birankai Canada, its dojos and members also maintain membership, and continue to participate fully in the activities of Birankai North America.
+As of 2019, there are 49 dojos affiliated with BNA: 46 in the U.S. and 3 in Canada.
+While Birankai Canada is officially recognized in its own right by Aikikai Hombu Dojo, Birankai Canada dojos and members also maintain membership and participate fully in the activities of Birankai North America.

 ABOUT BIRANKAI INTERNATIONAL

 Birankai International, which was established in 2000, brought schools under Chiba Sensei’s aegis in Europe, Britain, and North America together under a single umbrella organization to support their training.
 In 2001, Chiba Sensei wrote this account of the formation of Birankai International.

 Birankai International currently includes Birankai North America and Birankai Canada with dojos in the United States and Canada, Birankai Europe, with dojos in France, Austria, Germany, Poland, Greece and Israel; British Birankai, with dojos throughout Britain; and Scottish and Borders Birankai, with dojos in the northern U.K.